 Chatakpur - Visit & Stay

 Worship of nature has played an indomitable role in our country since ages.
-Many people have foregone the luxuries of city life and settled down in the remotest of places close to "Nature Earth' and worshipped it.
-Such places are rare but exists within our reach not too far from where you are!
+Many people have foregone the luxuries of city life and settled down in the remote places close to "Nature Earth' and worshipped it.
+Such places are rare but exist within our reach not too far from where you are!
 Chatakpur is one such small eco-friendly village nestled within the Senchal Wildlife Sanctuary

 This pristine village is bounded by the Kachenjunga Mountain Range in the North and the river gorge Relly Khola in the south.
 Chatakpur is only about 64 Kms from NJP or Bagdogra, 25 Kms from Darjeeling and 14Kms from Jorebungalow, Ghoom.

 Once upon a time this village was a timber den and people used to rampantly smuggle out the timbers.
-But the forest department has taken the initiative to remodel it to an eco tourism place where the villagers actively participate in it in order to make tourism an alternative source of livelihood other than just farming.
+But the forest department has taken the initiative to remodel it to an eco tourism village where the villagers actively participate in it in order to make tourism an alternative source of livelihood other than just farming.

-Located at an altitude of 7,887 feet, Chatakpur is a paradise for nature lovers as one can get a spectacular view of the imposing mountain range of Kanchenjunga and at the same time experience the overwhelming lush green forest in a quiet village setting with a population of only around 90 people and 18 village houses.
+Located at an altitude of 7,887 feet, Chatakpur is a paradise for nature lovers as one can get a spectacular view of the imposing mountain range of Kanchenjunga and at the same time experience the overwhelming lush green forest in a quiet village setting.
+Chatakpur has a population of only around 90 people and 19 village houses.
+Almost all village families today run their own homestays which are essentially extensions to their houses.

 This village promotes organic farming of vegetables through terraced cultivation.
 Medicinal herbs are also grown and the locals sustain their livelihood through these.